Essentially, yes! They are just different terms attached to the shutters that we supply and install.

 Sometimes known as traditional plantation shutters, colonial shutters are so named because they were developed in the north-eastern United States.
 Often seen in early American homes, they are less hard wearing than plantation shutters, and are generally harder to source.
 They tend to have shorter, narrower louvres unlike the wider elliptical louvres of plantation shutters.

 Using modern manufacturing techniques, our window shutters offer a stylish and hardwearing window dressing using the best of both styles.

 All of the shutters that we supply and install are for indoor/interior use only.
-We have a range to suit everyone, from the entry level LDF shutter (more commonly known as an MDF) up to the full hardwood shutter range.
+We have a range to suit everyone, from the entry level MDF shutter, up to the full hardwood shutter range.